-Note 2 - In addition to these costs, the Group have incurred \$0.2m (2016: \$0.2m) of regulatory and compliance costs in relation to the proposed runway extension including costs associated with the judicial review process.
+Note 2 - In addition to these costs, the Group has incurred \$0.4m (2017: \$0.2m) of regulatory and compliance costs in relation to the proposed runway extension including costs associated with the judicial review process.
 These costs have been capitalised and included in capital work in progress at note B1.